nichoth/events/README.md

 That is important because if you simply update state from anywhere in the view tree (which is possible, we are simply setting a value), then you lose the uni-directional flow of state + events, which is the sole benefit of something like React.
-Otherwise we are back to two-directional data, or mutable state, aka the thing that made client-side programming difficult in the past.
+Otherwise we are back to two-directional data binding, or mutable state, aka the thing that made client-side programming difficult in the past.

 ```js